HUD’s FY2025 Continuum of Care Program Competition

 HUD's FY2025 Continuum of Care Program Competition

-The Continuum of Care (CoC) program, administered by the U.S. Department of Housing and Urban Development (HUD), is the largest federal grant specifically targeted to assist people experiencing homelessness.
+The Continuum of Care (CoC) program, administered by the U.S. Department of Housing and Urban Development (HUD), is the largest federal grant specifically targeted to assisting people experiencing homelessness.

 CoC Program Background

 CoC grantees—nonprofit organizations, public housing authorities, governmental entities, and tribes—use CoC funding to provide housing and services for people experiencing homelessness.
-Listed below are eligible housing and services interventions and the share of FY2024 funding devoted to each.
+Below are eligible housing and services interventions and the share of FY2024 funding devoted to each.

-• Rapid Rehousing (RR) (20% of FY2024 funding): Short-term rental assistance (up to 3 months) and medium-term rental assistance (3-24 months) for homeless individuals and families.
+• Rapid Rehousing (RR) (20% of FY2024 funding): Short- and medium-term rental assistance (up to 24 months) for homeless individuals and families.
 RR is considered permanent housing because residents may remain in the same unit after rental assistance ends.
-In most cases, residents are required to meet with a case manager at least once per month.
+Residents are generally required to meet with a case manager at least monthly.

 • Permanent Supportive Housing (PSH) (62% of FY2024 funding): Housing without a designated length of stay for homeless individuals with disabilities or families with a member who has a disability.
 Supportive services must be made available to help residents live independently.